F5Networks/f5-openstack-lbaasv2-driver/docs/includes/ref_prerequisites.rst

 - Licensed, operational BIG-IP :term:`device` and/or :term:`device group`.

-- Licensed, operational BIG-IP vCMP host chassis with support for vCMP :term:`vCMP host`
+- Licensed, operational BIG-IP :term:`vCMP host` chassis with support for vCMP

-- Licensed, operational BIG-IP vCMP guest running on a vCMP Host :term:`vCMP guest`
+- Licensed, operational BIG-IP :term:`vCMP guest` running on a vCMP Host

 - Operational OpenStack cloud (|openstack| release).

 - Administrator access to both the BIG-IP device(s) and the OpenStack cloud.

+- Administrative access to the vCMP host(s) and guest(s) you will manage with F5 LBaaSv2.

 - Login credentials for user with administrative permissions on BIG-IP device(s).

 - F5 :ref:`LBaaSv2 driver <Install the F5 LBaaSv2 Driver>` and :ref:`agent <agent:home>` installed on each server from which BIG-IP LTM services are required.

-- F5 :ref:`agent <agent:home>` and :ref:`service provider driver <Install the F5 LBaaSv2 Driver>` installed on the Neutron controller and all other hosts from which you want to provision LBaaS services.
+- F5 :ref:`agent <agent:home>` and :ref:`service provider driver <Install the F5 LBaaSv2 Driver>` installed on the Neutron controller.

 - F5 ref:`agent <Install the F5 Agent>` and :ref:`LBaaSv2 driver <Install the F5 LBaaSv2 Driver>` installed on all hosts from which BIG-IP services will be provisioned.